-In the meantime, tourism had also become an important economic sector.
+Meanwhile, tourism had also become an important economic sector.
 Many people had discovered the Siebengebirge as a place for excursions and spent a lot of money in hotels, restaurants etc. Around the year 1900 there was already a representative hotel on the Petersberg.
 Later, in 1914, its new owner rebuilt it even more splendidly.
 It was Mr. Ferdinand Mühlens, head of “4711, Eau de Cologne”.

 Initiatives to protect the Siebengebirge

-Finally the damage done to nature alarmed many people.
+Finally, the damage done to nature alarmed many people.
 They founded associations for the protection of the Siebengebirge.
 Later, they merged to form the Verein zur Verschönerung des Siebengebirges (VVS).
 Now there was a conflict of interests.
-The protection of nature stood not only against the interests of the quarry owners, but also against those of the quarryman.
+The protection of nature stood not only against the interests of the quarry owners, but also against those of the quarry man.
 We also have to think of those indirectly affected, like the Heisterbach Talbahn railway who mainly did freight traffic from the quarries to the factories.

 Back then there were no nature conservation laws with possible sanctions.
 The only option was to buy out as much land and existing quarries as possible and then close them.
 This required a lot of money, and in the worst case a right to dispossess quarry owners.

-Fortunately, the VVS had allies among the Purssian authorities.
+Fortunately, the VVS had allies among the Prussian authorities.
 Oberpräsident von Nasse, the highest representative of the Prussian crown in the Rhine Province, was on their side.
 In 1899, the Kaiser approved a money lottery with a net profit of 1,500,000 Marks for the preservation of the Siebengebirge, and also granted the right to dispossess.
 One year later, the VVS had collected enough money.
 Now they could buy out wide areas in the Siebengebirge and to close down numerous quarries.
 However, the quarrying continued until 1922 when the entire Siebengebirge area was put under protection.

 Germany’s “Place in the Sun”

 William II wanted Germany to have her “Place in the Sun” just as Britain and France.
 He behaved like the emperor of a world power, relying on Germany’s military and economic strength.
-In spite of the tense political situation in the world, he proclaimed Germany’s claims loud and saber-rattling.
+Despite the tense political situation in the world, he proclaimed Germany’s claims loud and saber-rattling.
 Still today, his pithy, often overstepping speeches mark our image of him.
 Back then, they created the ugly image of the aggressive German Emperor, and Germany was rejected as an ally.
 The Boxer Rebellion in China 1900 and the Herrero Uprising 1904 in Southwest Africa were bloodily crushed.